billdoerr/Android-Carputer/README.md

 ##  Tasks - Android
 - [x]  Migrate code from Android-CarputerPOC (the proof of concept project).
 - [ ]  Design change from CarputerPOC
-	- [ ]  Use MotionEye to display streaming video.
+	- [x]  Use MotionEye to display streaming video.
 Mjpeg has poor performance when implementing the snapshot feature.
 Able to implment on-click event to capture image of screen.
+			<br/>**NOTE:**  Performance improved once enabling RaspberryPi as an access point.
 		- [x]  Create activity/fragment to host tab layout to host MotionEye.
 Currently only one tab is needed.
-		- [ ]  ~~Use TabLayout to also host WebChromeClient for viewing MotionEye admin console.~~
+		- [x]  ~~Use TabLayout to also host WebChromeClient for viewing MotionEye admin console.~~
 	- [x]  Create new activity and menu item for viewing snapshots rather than as a tab in the Camera view.
 Use TabLayout for future expansion.
 	- [x]  Draw menu:  Camera - mjpeg, Camera MotionEye, Image Archive, Settings.
 	- [x]  Disable settings for features: flip image, rotate image and possibly authentication settings.
 	- [ ]
 - [ ]  Improve image capture.
 Currently senses FINGER_ACTION_UP so sensitive and creates unnecessary snapshots.
-- [ ]
+- [ ]  **(NEED SD CARDS)**  Create image of sd card.
+Then use three cars:  prod/dev/release.
 - [ ]
 - [ ]  Code review.
 Code cleanup.
 	- [x]  CameraActivityMjpeg.java